elsenm/digital-garden/docs/meta/contact.md

 # Services
 This is an exhaustive list of services and my contact information that you can use to reach out to me.
-While I also do use WhatsApp and Signal, I generally do not hand out my phone number.
+While I also do use Signal, I generally do not hand out my phone number.

 !!! danger
 	Please note that I am not registered on and do not use any services other than the ones listed down below.
-I especially do not use Facebook, Instagram, Twitter, Snapchat, Reddit or any other social media platform.
+I especially do not use Facebook, Instagram, Twitter, Snapchat, Reddit, WhatsApp or any other social media platform.
 Should you find a person on any website or app which is not listed here with my name or profile picture, be aware that that person is **not** me and you are conversing with an impostor.
 If in doubt whether you are truly communicating with me, ask the person to sign a message with my [PGP key posted down below](#pgp-key) and verify the signature.

 | Platform       | Username                                                    |
 |----------------|-------------------------------------------------------------|